 - SRS Resource IDi: This field indicates the SP/AP SRS Resource ID identified by SRS-ResourceId as specified in TS 38.331 [5].
 The length of the field is 6 bits;

 - Fi: This field indicates the type of a resource used as a spatial relationship for SRS resource indicated with SRS Resource IDi field.
 F0 refers to the first SRS resource which is indicated SRS Resource ID1, F1 to the second one and so on.
-The field is set to 1 to indicate NZP CSI-RS resource index is used, and it is set to 0 to indicate either SSB index or SRS resource index is used.
+The field is set to 1 to indicate NZP CSI-RS resource index is used, and it is set to 0 to indicate either SSB index or SRS resource index or PDC PRS resource index is used.
 The length of the field is 1 bit;

 - Resource Serving Cell IDi: This field indicates the identity of the Serving Cell on which the resource used for spatial relationship derivation for SRS Resource IDi is located.
 The length of the field is 5 bits;